 - Advice and support around risk reduction including 1 to 1 intervention

 - Referrals for support around ChemSex and substance misuse

-If you specifically wish to discuss risk reduction, referral for chemsex support or joining the IMPACT trial we recommend you make an appointment with one of our Health Advisors.
+If you specifically wish to discuss risk reduction, referral for chemsex support or starting PrEP we recommend you make an appointment with one of our Health Advisors.